Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 $ brew tap heroku/brew && brew install heroku
 ```

+This command runs two separate commands.
+The `&&` joins them into one convenient copy/paste-able unit.

+The first command `brew tap heroku/brew` tells Homebrew to add an additional source of software packages (termed a _tap_ in Homebrew-speak).
+The second command `brew install heroku` uses Homebrew to install the Heroku CLI, which it will be able to find with the tap we just configured.

 ### Log In to the Heroku CLI

 The Heroku CLI needs to authenticate our user account.
 Follow the directions to [log into the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#getting-started):